Abantika02/made-template/project/project-plan.md

 2. What are the trends in shooting incidents across different locations and times?
 3. How do factors like time, day, or location influence the frequency of shootings?
 4. Can we identify hotspots or predict shooting occurrences based on historical data?
+5. How do weather conditions (such as temperature, humidity, and precipitation) correlate with the frequency and distribution of shooting incidents across different locations and times, and can certain weather patterns be linked to higher shooting occurrences?

 ## Description